Bedrock-OSS/bedrock-wiki/docs/commands/mcfunction.md

 ```
 > Be aware that functions in this file are run as soon as the world is *initialized*, regardless of whether or not the player has been *loaded*.
 This may cause unintended behavior if used incorrectly.

-Functions are useful in many ways to reduce to time spent going from command block to command block debugging a system.
+Functions are useful in many ways to reduce the time spent going from command block to command block debugging a system.
 They also help with packaging systems for use in multiple worlds and provide many functions that can change how everything works.

 :::tip